nicklockwood/StringCoding/README.md

 Purpose
 --------------

-StringCoding is a simple library for setting object properties of any type using string values.
+StringCoding is a simple library for Mac and iOS that supports setting object properties of any type using string values.
 It can automatically detect the property type and attempt to interpret the string as the right kind of value.

 StringCoding is really handy for creating configuration files for quickly tweaking properties of your app without needing to recompile.

+StringCoding is specialised towards configuring UIKit views and controls.
+A typical use case is the creation of plist or json "stylesheets" for configuring app appearance.
+This can be very useful for apps that have multiple themes or "skins".

+Unlike other libraries, StringCoding does not add any additional styling properties to views.
+It is designed to only provide string coding access for existing properties and methods, not extend functionality.
+Because of the way it works however, it can automatically detect and support additional properties added via categories (see "Adding Support for Additional String Properties and Types" below).
+For example, if you use the ViewUtils library (https://github.com/nicklockwood/ViewUtils), which extends UIView with explicit detters for width, height, etc. the StringCoding will allow you to set those properties using strings without needing to add explicit support.

+Check out the included UIConfig example to see some of StringCoding's capabilities in action.

 Supported iOS & SDK Versions